-- .1 Install conduits in neat groupings and where they will cause minimum interference in spaces through which they pass. - .2 Use Rigid PVC conduit unless otherwise noted. - .3 Use liquidtight flexible metal conduit for connection to luminaires. - .4 Replace conduit if kinked or flattened more than 1/10th of its original diameter.
+- .1 Install conduits in neat groupings and where they will cause minimum interference in spaces through which they pass. - .2 Use Rigid PVC conduit unless otherwise noted, or where prohibited by code. - .3 Use liquidtight flexible metal conduit for connection to luminaires. - .4 Replace conduit if kinked or flattened more than 1/10th of its original diameter.